What is Business Process Testing (BPT)? – Example

 Step #2: Create Application Areas: Create, populate and maintain a logical repository for testing resources.

 Step #3: Create Test Components: SMEs can create new components and define them in the business component module (Quality Center).
-A Business Component module includes-
+The Business Component module includes-

 • Details: General summary of purpose/goals, pre-conditions, and post-conditions

-• Design Steps: Create, view and automate the manual steps of business components
+• Design Steps: Create, view and automate manual steps for business components

 • Used by: Includes currently selected business components

 • Component Request Pane: Handling new component requests generated in the test plan module.
-Let’s say, you are creating a test and identify a missing component this is where you generate a request for it.
+Let’s say you are creating a test to identify the missing component, this is where you generate a request for it.

 Step #4: Create Actual Business Process Tests: SMEs create a business process test.
 They select a component that can be applied to the business process.
 Each component can be used differently for different business processes.